What is Sound Masking?

 Sound masking is often confused with white noise and is considered by many to be the next generation of white noise.
 In office spaces white noise is simply a loud, uniform noise, sounding like loud AM radio static.
 By contrast, sound masking matches the frequencies of human speech and other common distractions and is specifically engineered to mask conversations for greater speech privacy and productivity.
 While white noise includes all frequencies at equal energy, the results can be obtrusive.
 Sound masking creates a more immersive experience that people barely notice.

-Perfect For Any Industry
+Sound Masking Solutions For Any Industry

 Healthcare